SOFIAshyn/dance2energy/README.md

 \
 Running these commands you will get: `./data/interim/json_files_each_video` directory.

+### Step 2: Get the additional data about images with Pose Estimation Model

-2. Tracking the same pose is done:
+* Tracking the same pose is done:
    - Run the command
    ```bash
      cd ./src/data/